Hyleax/discord-daily-devotion/README.md

 * Generate questions for a bible passage

 ## Feature currently being worked on:
-* Reminder System to alert users to do their dev
+* Reminder System to alert users to do their devotions

 ## Future Updates will include:
 * Context and explanations behind passages